charliecalvert/CloudNotes/Assignments/ExpressBasics.md

 ## Get Started

 The [express-generator][express-gen] automatically generates a default express application.
-It is installed automatically by the following scripts from JsObjects, which are described in the [JsObjects README][elf-js-objects]:
+It is installed by default in Pristine Lubuntu.
+If you find it is not available, you can install it automatically by the following scripts from JsObjects, which are described in the [JsObjects README][elf-js-objects]:

 - [InstallNodePackages][inpack]
 - [UbuntuAndCloudNineSetup][ubuntu-setup]